incognitochain/go-incognito-sdk-v2/tutorials/docs/bridge/unshield_prv.md

 }
 ```

-After the burning process is successful, the next step is to retrieve the burn proof and submit it to the corresponding smart contract.
-In this step, an EVM account is required to interact with the smart contract.
-This step is out of the scope of this tutorial series.
-See example on the full flow of un-shielding [here](https://github.com/incognitochain/incognito-cli/blob/development/bridge_evm.go).
+The final step is out of the scope of this tutorial series.

 ---
 Return to [the table of contents](../../../README.md).